 (1) Graduated.
-Based on the 2003-04 cohort, this shows the percent who received their high school diploma on time or earlier - by the end of the 2006-07 school year.
+Based on the 2005-06 cohort, this shows the percent who received their high school diploma on time or earlier - by August 31, 2009.
 It is calculated as follows:

-number of students from the cohort who received a high school diploma by the end of 2006-07 number of students from the cohort who received a GED number of students from the cohort who were enrolled for the 2007-08 school year
+number of students from the cohort who received a high school diploma by August 31, 2009 number of students from the cohort who received a GED number of students from the cohort who were enrolled for the 2009-10 school year

 (2) Received GED.
-Based on the 2003-04 cohort, this shows the percentage who received a General Educational Development certificate by August 31, 2007.
+Based on the 2005-06 cohort, this shows the percentage who received a General Educational Development certificate by August 31, 2009.
 It is calculated as follows:

 (3) Continued High School.
-Based on the 2003-04 cohort, this shows the percentage still enrolled as students in the fall of the 2007-08 school year.
+Based on the 2005-06 cohort, this shows the percentage still enrolled as students in the fall of the 2009-10 school year.
 It is calculated as follows:

 (4) Dropped Out (4-yr).
-Based on the 2003-04 cohort, this shows the percentage who dropped out and did not return by the fall of the 2007-08 school year.
+Based on the 2005-06 cohort, this shows the percentage who dropped out and did not return by the fall of the 2009-10 school year.
 It is calculated as follows:

-number of students from the cohort who dropped out before the fall of the 2007-08 school year
+number of students from the cohort who dropped out before the fall of the 2009-10 school year number of students from the cohort who received a high school diploma by August 31, 2009